 - a.
-The award is scheduled to start on January 1, 2024, for a period of up to 36 months.
+The award is scheduled to start on January 1, 2024, for a period of up to 24 months.
 The term of the award will include reasonable holiday time according to the arrangement with the recipient's supervisor and institution. - b.
-Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - c.
-The recipient may be eligible for one (1), two (2), or three (3) years of funding, depending on when during their degrees they apply for the award. - d.
+Recipients starting their Master's program on January 1, 2024, (award funding date) are eligible for up to two (2) years of funding. - c.
+Partial Master's Personnel Awards for less than one (1) year of funding are not available. - d.
+Award recipients who are fast-tracked (transfer/move without completing their Master's degree) into a Doctoral program after admission to the Master's program can maintain their award if all of the other criteria continue to be met.
+For confirmation, fast-tracked award recipients must submit a written request and provide documentation of acceptance into a Doctoral program to Heart & Stroke. - e.
+In the event that the recipient receives a Doctoral Personnel Award, the Master's Award will be terminated. - f.
 The recipient is entitled to a paid parental leave of up to twelve (12) months.
 In such cases, tenure of the award will be extended by the time taken up to a maximum of twelve (12) months.
-For further details, recipients are encouraged to review the Heart & Stroke Grant Management Guidelines (or Tri-Agency Policy on Paid Interruption). - e.
-The recipient must notify Heart & Stroke if their Doctoral registration status changes (e.g., termination of studies, successful defense, program change, etc.).
+For further details, recipients are encouraged to review the Heart & Stroke Grant Management Guidelines (or Tri-Agency Policy on Paid Interruption). - g.
+The recipient must notify Heart & Stroke if their Master's registration status changes (e.g., termination of studies, successful defense, program change, etc.).